Granulosa cell tumour: Juvenile granulosa cell tumours

 Two recent studies show that the enzyme AKT1 is involved in juvenile granulosa cell tumours.
 In-frame duplications in the pleckstrin-homology domain of the protein were found in more than 60% of juvenile granulosa cell tumours occurring in girls under 15 years of age.
 The tumours without duplications carried point mutations affecting highly conserved residues.
 The mutated proteins carrying the duplications displayed a non-wild-type subcellular distribution, with a marked enrichment at the plasma membrane, leading to a strong activation of AKT1.
 Analysis by RNA-Seq pinpointed a series of differentially expressed genes that are involved in cytokine and hormone signaling and cell division-related processes.
 Further analyses pointed to a possible dedifferentiation process, and suggested that most of the transcriptomic dysregulations might be mediated by a limited set of transcription factors perturbed by AKT1 activation.
-These results incriminate somatic mutations of AKT1 as probable driver events in the pathogenesis of juvenile granulosa cell tumours.
+These results incriminate somatic mutations of AKT1 as probable drivers of the pathogenesis of juvenile granulosa cell tumours.

 Diagnosis

 Gross appearance

 Tumours vary in size, from tiny spots to large masses, with an average of 10 cm in diameter.
 Tumours are oval and soft in consistency.

-On cut-section, histology reveals reticular, trabecular areas with interstitial haemorrhage and Call–Exner bodies-small cyst like spaces interspersed within a Graafian follicle.
+In cut-sections, histology reveals reticular, trabecular areas with interstitial haemorrhage and Call–Exner bodies-small cyst like spaces interspersed within a Graafian follicle.